CarlColijn/Jazillionth/README.md

 ## Change log

+- ### September 1, 2024 - v2024.09.01
+  Jazillionth now raises a descriptive exception when you specify an unknown object in either a 'accessObjectNames' or 'trackObjectNames' list, instead of quitting due to an error.
 - ### May 19, 2024 - v2024.05.19
   #### Small BREAKING CHANGE: added support for asynchronous test functions